Why did Holst leave Earth out of his orchestral suite, The Planets?

 Gustav Holst’s most famous and beloved work, The Planets, is a musical exploration of the planets that make up our solar system.
 The great English composer assigned characters and a subtitle to each movement, according to their astrological meaning.

-Best known are ‘Mars, the Bringer of War’, with its relentlessly militaristic snare drum and ominous, forceful brass chords, and ‘Jupiter, the Bringer of Jollity’, which would later give its melody to the majestic anthem, ‘I Vow to Thee, My Country’.
+Best known are ‘Mars, the Bringer of War’, with its relentlessly militaristic snare drum and ominous, forceful brass chords, and ‘Jupiter, the Bringer of Jollity’, which would later lend its melody to the majestic anthem, ‘I Vow to Thee, My Country’.

 Read more: A beginner’s guide to Gustav Holst’s ‘The Planets’ Suite